mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 cruisers while the battle fleets of both sides faced off but did little.
 The Navy and the Emperor himself were censured for their lack of activity, and eventually, in 986, a peace agreement was reached.
-The terms were unfavourable to the Imperium and this, coupled with general disaffection over the way the war was prosecuted, resulted in the abdication of Emperor Styryx.
+The terms were unfavorable to the Imperium and this, coupled with general disaffection over the way the war was prosecuted, resulted in the abdication of Emperor Styryx.
 The settlement did eliminate some problematical border regions